Visu99/ExData_Plotting1/README.md

 ## Notes:  Vish Yella 12/12/2015
-In order to run the R scripts in this folder, household_power_consumption.txt files must be present in the current working directory
+In order to run the R scripts in this folder, household_power_consumption.txt file must be present in the current working directory
+These R scripts solve the below assignment.

 ## Introduction